stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 ![Quantum Zeno effect with polarization rotation - notes by Krzysztof Lis](/imgs/2016-08-15-quantum-zeno-lis.jpg)

-*Notes by Krzysztof Lis (2011) - the first historical occurrence of "sugar solution as a mojito drink".*
+*The first historical drawing of "the light-twisting sugar solution as a mojito drink" - notes by Krzysztof Lis, Olsztyn, 2011.*

 ## Materials